Irreligion in India

-9.1% of the total population, out of total 1.1296 billion people respectively.

-Atheism and agnosticism have a long history in India and flourished within the Śramaṇa movement.
+Atheism and agnosticism have a long history in India and flourish within the Śramaṇa movement.
 Indian religions like Jainism, Hinduism and Buddhism consider atheism to be acceptable.
+Doubt has been ingrained even in Indian spiritual culture.

 India has produced some notable atheist politicians and social reformers.
+Around 0.7 million people in India did not state their religion in the 2001 census and were counted in the "religion not stated" category.
+They constituted 0.06% of India's population.
+Their number has significantly increased four times, from 0.7 million in the 2001 census to 2.9 million in the 2011 census (0.24% of India's population) at an average annual rate of 15%.
+According to the 2012 WIN-Gallup Global Index of Religion and Atheism report, 81% of Indians were religious, 13% were non-religious, 3% were convinced atheists, and 3% were unsure or did not respond, while a demographic study by Cambridge University Press in 2004 found that around 2-6% of Indians identified as atheists or irreligious.

-History
+Indian History

 Ancient India

 Several śramaṇa movements are known to have existed in India before the 6th century BCE (pre-Buddha, pre-Mahavira), and these influenced both the āstika and nāstika traditions of Indian philosophy.
-Martin Wiltshire states that the Śramaṇa tradition evolved in India over two phases, namely Paccekabuddha and Savaka phases, the former being the tradition of individual ascetic and latter of disciples, and that Buddhism and Jainism ultimately emerged from these as sectarian manifestations.
+Martin Wiltshire says that the Śramaṇa tradition grew in India over two stages: the Paccekabuddha stage was the tradition of the individual ascetic, and the Savaka stage was the tradition of the disciples.
+Buddhism and Jainism eventually grew out of these two stages as different religions.
 These traditions drew upon already established Brahmanical concepts, states Wiltshire, to formulate their own doctrines.
 Reginald Ray concurs that Śramaṇa movements already existed and were established traditions in pre-6th century BCE India, but disagrees with Wiltshire that they were nonsectarian before the arrival of Buddha.